 Domestic Partner Insurance Can Be Tax-Free

-It’s possible for employer-paid insurance coverage to be tax-free in certain circumstances.
+It’s possible for employer-paid insurance coverage to be tax-free.
 On the federal level, an exception is made if the domestic partner meets these three qualifications.
 They must:

 - Receive 50% or more of their financial support from the employee